About Krakow

 Krakus Mound

-– located on the limestone Lasota Hill.
+Located on the limestone Lasota Hill.
 Legend has it that it is the tomb of the pagan Prince Krak—the founder of Kraków.
 Offers a marvelous panoramic view of the city as well as excellent walking areas. ~4 km from the venue (15 min by trams: 13, 24, 72)

 Nowa Huta

-one of the largest planned socialist realist settlements or districts ever built (another being Magnitogorsk in Russia) and "one of the most renowned examples of deliberate social engineering" in the world.
+One of the largest planned socialist realist settlements or districts ever built (another being Magnitogorsk in Russia) and "one of the most renowned examples of deliberate social engineering" in the world.
 Built as a utopian ideal city, its street hierarchy, layout and grandeur of the buildings resemble cities of Paris or London.
 The high abundance of parks and green spaces makes it a green corner of Kraków. ~8 km from the venue (20 min by tram 4)

-Tatra National Park is around 1.5-2h away from Krakow.
+Is around 1.5-2h away from Krakow.
 It offers great hiking experience, both easy and pretty demanding trails.
 To immerse more in the nature, stay overnight in one of the mountain huts.

-fot.
-Eszter Miller / pixabay | fot.
-Dariusz Staniszewski / pixabay
+Authors: Eszter Miller / pixabay | Kamilfoto / pixabay

 Pieniny National Park